micaelaneus/strength-as-ccoty/README.md

+# Strength

-# Strength: Tarot, astrology, and ritual for our collective card of the year in 2024
+## Tarot, astrology, and ritual for our collective card of the year in 2024

 TABLE OF CONTENTS